fokkog/tableofprizes/README.md

 1. The DB provider changes from H2 (in-memory) to Azure SQL Database (SQL Server in the cloud, the cheapest DB option available in Azure).
 2. The OIDC provider changes from Keycloak to Azure Active Directory B2C (though **at the moment it's always the latter**, for easier troubleshooting of the AAD integration).

+## lessons learned so far

+1. Azure (at least its Windows-based App Service Plan) is hardly fit to run Spring Boot applications.
+I am running on the cheapest App Service Plan that supports custom domains and SSL: **B1** estimated at 46.17 EUR per month.
+   An application that takes 20s to start locally takes forever (10 minutes or more) to start in the Azure cloud.
+2. After getting off on the wrong foot: AAD B2C is not a transparent variation on AAD.
+It has its own starter kit and its own configuration.